Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Well, I mean, you know, in a way.

-I'm trying to help you out here, but yeah.
+I'm trying to help you out here.

-When something becomes that iconic and recognisable,
+When something becomes that iconic and recognisable, it's very instantly recognisable.

 Simple but very recognisable, sort of becomes a brand, yeah.

-Yeah, we should go buy tote bags.
+We should go buy tote bags.

 Yeah.